-It is believed by some, and I am inclined as well, that the old governmental order of the five fold ministries has come to the end and God is raising up a new order: The order of Melchizedek (Hebrews 6:19, 7:1) King, Prophet, Legislator, Oracle and Scribe.
+It is believed by some, including myself, that the old governmental order of the five fold ministries is evolving as God is raising up a new order: The order of Melchizedek (Hebrews 6:19, 7:1)...
+King, Prophet, Legislator, Oracle and Scribe.
 It is also defined as a transition from the Moses generation to the Joshua generation.
 This transition is believed to have happened in 2012 and Ian Clayton believes the date of transition was December 20, 2012.
 I will be writing more on this topic to bring clarity to this.APOSTOLIC

 Among scholars and theologians, the apostolic era is the time when the twelve apostles and Paul were still alive (roughly the second half of the first century), and the subapostolic era is the time immediately after that (roughly the second century).
 The word apostolic also refers to teachings or activities that personally characterize anyone who was called an apostle during the apostolic era, but most especially the twelve apostles and Paul.